 Plan for an Adjustment Period

 Beds with trundles can be especially useful in this regard.
 If your child has a nightmare, you can pull out the trundle bed and sleep with her for an hour or two.
-This keeps her in her own room but gives her a substantial sense of security that you can slowly wean her off of as she becomes more comfortable.
+This keeps her in her own room but gives her a substantial sense of security that you can slowly wean her off of as she becomes more comfortable and her bad dreams go away.

 Related Posts: